Thomvis/GPT4Phone/README.md

 By default it runs on the iPhone 14 simulator, but you can set the `DESTINATION` env variable to [specify](https://mokacoding.com/blog/xcodebuild-destination-options/) a different device.
 For example, add `DESTINATION="platform=iOS,name=<Phone name>"` to run it on your real device.

 ## Known issues
 - On the home screen, only apps on the current page can be launched.
-Work-around: disable all but one page.🚫
+Work-around: disable all but one page.